 Chang is quoted as saying:

 “We have found that the copper is like a brake or a dimmer switch — one for each nerve cell.
-The more copper flows into the cell, the more it turns down neuron firing, but the brain can reverse the process by lowering copper levels to resume neuron signaling,” he says.
+The more copper flows into the cell, the more it turns down neuron firing, but the brain can reverse the process by lowering copper levels to resume neuron signaling.”

 Chang also hypothesizes that abnormal concentrations and distributions of copper in neurons may, in fact, lead to the buildup of amyloid plaques on the cells, which is a hallmark of Alzheimer’s disease and other neurodegenerative disorders.

-Restoring copper levels to the appropriate balance in just the right amount could be a potential strategy to slow and even treat these diseases, according to Chang.
+Restoring copper levels to the appropriate balance could be a potential strategy to slow and even treat these diseases, according to Chang.